mpadge/hackmd-stat-software/manuscripts/standards.md

 Defining specific categories within a domain of application for standards enables sub-sets of standards to be devised for more restricted application to those categories only.
-This will likely generally be an easier task than devising standards which aim for universal applicability across an entire domain.
-Therefore defining scope is one of the most important steps in developing any set of standards, with this section exploring general processes by which scope may be defined in terms of categorical distinctions with a given domain.
+Defining standards for a restricted sub-category of an entire field with generally be both easier and more effective than the more abstract task of defining standards for an entire field.
+Accordingly, defining scope is one of the most important steps in developing any set of standards, with this section exploring general processes by which scope may be defined in terms of categorical distinctions with a given domain.
 As described at the outset, we largely eschew processes which may be effectively used to define the scope of closed standards such as expert consultation, and focus here on more open and ultimately more reproducible and transferable processes.

 ### Empirical Derivation of Categories

-We now describe general processes by which categories can be defined using empirical input data of (i) a series of potential categorical labels, and (ii) some measure of inter-relationship between those labels, such as frequencies or counts of co-occurrence.
-This sub-section describes how those kinds of data can be submitted to clustering algorithms in order to empirically distinguish unique sub-domains with the data.

-These input data must be derived from some kind of corpus containing a series of objects.
-These objects can be solely textual, as in our case below which used conference abstracts, or they might be non-text objects such as software repositories.
-Either way, each object must be assigned one or more categorical labels.
-In our case, we performed an initial, superficial perusal of our corpus to intuit what kinds of labels may be useful in describing the abstracts.
-We then proceeded to label individual abstracts, keeping a record of all unique labels developed as we proceeded through the corpus.
-These labels were, and will likely generally be, partly subjective, with a primary initial effect being that items in the list of labels were modified and revised as we proceeded through the corpus.

-We thus performed the labelling exercise twice: A first time in order to derive a representative and stable list of potential labels, and a second time to apply items from the final list of labels to each entity in our corpus.
-Our primary input data was then simply a list of items, one for each abstract, each entry of which contained one or more labels of sub-categories within our overall field of statistical software.

-We then converted these lists into a network representation, with weights between each pairs of unique labels formed by the aggregate number of times those two labels co-occurred within any single corpus entity.
-While it may be possible to submit such a network representation to an empirical routine in order to discern clusters of related labels, the results in our case did not appear particularly useful.
-We therefore converted our network into an interactive `html` format which enables us to examine the resultant network and apply subjective insights into resultant patterns.

-#### Sourcing and Collating Input Data
+#### Sourcing and Collating an Input Corpus

 As primary input data we needed a corpus of texts representative of our primary domain of statistical software.
 We initially tried using